redis/redis-om-python/docs/embedded_models.md

 # Embedded Models

+**NOTE:** This documentation is a stub, using the same embedded JSON model example as the README.

 Redis OM can store and query **nested models** like any document database, with the speed and power you get from Redis.
 Let's see how this works.

 In the next example, we'll define a new `Address` model and embed it within the `Customer` model.